jordan4ibanez/G3N-Mesh-Tutorial/README.md

 ![Two Triangles wooo](https://raw.githubusercontent.com/jordan4ibanez/G3N-Mesh-Tutorial/main/screenshots/flippedWindingBack.png)

 As you see, this can be extremely powerful.
+But in very complex models, this can overwhelm you.
+Try to take your time and learn it bit by bit when creating your mesh from scratch.

 ### Step 4, Normals: